Progressive dispensationalism: Complementary hermeneutics

 Complementary hermeneutics means that previous revelation (such as the Old Testament) has an added or expanded meaning alongside the original meaning.
 For example, in Jeremiah 31:31–34, the original recipients of the new covenant were Jews—i.e., "the house of Israel and the house of Judah."
 Progressives hold that in Acts 2, believing Jews first participated in the new covenant based on Jer 31:31–34.
 Gentiles were not named as original participants.
 However, additional revelation came in Acts 9–10 concerning believing Gentiles where God (through Peter and Cornelius) formally accepted believing Gentiles as co-heirs with the Jews.
 In other words, God used additional New Testament revelation to further expand the participants of the new covenant to include believing Gentiles.
 God did not replace the original recipients or change the original meaning of the new covenant, He simply expanded it.
 This expansion of meaning while keeping the original intact is what is called complementary hermeneutics.

 Charles Ryrie

 Charles Ryrie had also laid less stress on the parenthetical nature of the age of the Church.
 The restatement of the "parenthesis" comes from the nature of the Church as the mystery, previously not known and now revealed, that Jews and Gentiles are united in one body (Eph.
-3:1-7).
-Although Ryrie opposed some of the tenets of progressive dispensationalism, he also advanced in the late 1970s, many years prior to the progressive movement, something very similar to complementary hermeneutics, particularly in his interpretation of the new covenant which he held was one new covenant that had successive (complementary?) applications to different groups of believers.
-In other parts of the world, outside of the United States, dispensationalists had also laid a strong emphasis on the present aspect of the Kingdom of God (cp.
-Other revisionist, like Emilio Antonio Núñez, in Guatemala, who was also a theological heir of Ryrie).
+3:1–7).
+Although Ryrie opposed some of the tenets of progressive dispensationalism, he also advanced in the late 1970s, many years prior to the progressive movement, something very similar to complementary hermeneutics, particularly in his interpretation of the new covenant which he held was one new covenant that had successive applications to different groups of believers.
+In other parts of the world, outside of the United States, dispensationalists had also laid a strong emphasis on the present aspect of the Kingdom of God.